CarlDownsOracle/oci-splunk-observability/README.md

 * All OCI Services emit audit, metric and logging events which are ingested by the Monitoring and Logging services respectively.
 * The Service Connector receives these events, invoking a Function to handle them as they arrive.
 * The Function transforms the events into Splunk format and post to Splunk.

-See [Splunk HTTP Event Collector REST API](https://docs.splunk.com/Documentation/Splunk/9.1.0/Data/UsetheHTTPEventCollector) to get a sense of how Splunk HEC works.

 Let's drill down into the OCI Services involved.